Gibbs conditioning principle for log-concave independent random variables: Acknowledgments

 \section{Acknowledgments}

-We thanks support by the Erasmus grant and Neuromat-FAPESP CEPID USP.
+We thank support by the Erasmus grant and Neuromat-FAPESP CEPID USP.
 We thank Milton Jara and Davide Gabrielli for enlightening discussions, and Senya Sloshman and Erwin Bolthausen for mentioning references about the Markovian case.
+We thank the reviewer for a careful reading and relevant comments.